tc915/website_sql_rewrite/api/README.txt

     crypto: Used to generate token strings to be used for cookie tokens or url parameters

-    dotenv: Used to allow use of a .env file for environment variabels
+    dotenv: Used to allow use of a .env file for environment variables

     express: Framework for building an API and handling requests from the front-end